ptsionis/footiequiz-frontend/README.md

 The back-end for FootieQuiz can be found in this [repository](https://github.com/ptsionis/footiequiz-backend).

+#About the game

+FootieQuiz consists of 18 football questions, divided in 6 categories:
+- HISTORY (ΙΣΤΟΡΙΑ)
+- GEOGRAPHY (ΓΕΩΓΡΑΦΙΑ)
+- MISSES (ΠΟΙΟΣ ΛΕΙΠΕΙ)
+- LOGO (ΛΟΓΟΤΥΠΑ)
+- PLAYER ID
+- HIDDEN (ΚΡΥΦΗ)

+When it is a player's turn, they can choose one question of the remaining avaible, aka the questions that have not been played yet.
+After they click in a category, both the question and all four available answer will appear.
+The player can then choose one of the provided answers, and see if it was the correct or wrong answer.
+In case it was correct, he gets a total number of points, equal to the difficulty of the level.
+In case he used the Double Help and the answer was correct, he gets double the points.
+Finally, it is time for the opponent to play.
+After all 18 questions have been played, users will see who won and in which score tier they are.

+Players can use the Help buttons, Double and Tip, only once.
+Double help can only be used before the player chooses a question, while Tip help can be used only after the player chose a question.
+Help lasts only for one round, and cannot be used afterwards, no matter if the player found the correct answer when the help buttons were used.

 ## Instructions

 Below there are mentioned the basic use cases for FootieQuiz.
 Specifically, we will see how to create a room, join a room and start playing.